Infection prevention and control

 Considering the changed position on infection and transmission rates in the community, the evidence and experience of settings re-opening between August and October 2020, and recent scientific evidence, the Sub-Group strengthened its advice on face coverings in 2020 to manage the main area of risk within schools and settings, which is adult to adult transmission.
 The need for compliance should be strongly reinforced, particularly in areas where lapses leading to incidents have been observed by public health teams (e.g. adult-to-adult distancing).

-To align with the advice within the guidance for schools, face coverings should be worn by adults wherever they cannot maintain a 2 m distance from other adults and/or school age children.
+To align with the advice within the guidance for schools, face coverings should be worn by adults indoors wherever they cannot maintain a 2 m distance from other adults and/or primary school age children.

 Face coverings should also be worn in the following circumstances (except where an adult or child/young person is exempt from wearing a covering):